 It was a sentiment that was prevalent throughout the locker room as a team pegged for the Final Four suddenly had to explain how its season had come to an abrupt end.
-"It's a bad feeling," Buford said.
-"We
+"It's a bad feeline."
+Buford said.
+"We just didn't get what we came here for.
+It's just a bad feeling."

 Asked if the loss compared to any of the other 18 suffered during his Buckeye career, Buford answered, "Absolutely not.
 Our season is over with now.
 We've got to wait until next year and half of the team is going to be gone.
-You can't compare it to anything.'
+You can't compare it to anything."